Cardamine concatenata (Cut-Leaved Toothwort)

 SIENet

 NOTE: The data (figures, maps, accepted names, etc.) may not match on these websites.
 It depends on when and how they make updates and when their sources make updates.
-Some websites have hundreds and even many thousands of species to keep up with.
-Accepted scientific names change periodically and it can be hard to keep with as well.
+Some websites have hundreds and thousands of species to keep up with.
+Accepted scientific names change periodically and can be hard to keep with.
 Some of the links may use a name that is a synonym on other sites.
-In my opinion, Plants of the World Online by Kew is the most reliable and up-to-date plant database and they make updates on a regular basis.
+In my opinion, Plants of the World Online by Kew is one of the most reliable and up-to-date plant databases and they make updates regularly.
 I make updates “at least” once a year and when I write new pages or add new photos but I do get behind.
 We are all a work in progress. 🙂

 Cardamine concatenata (Cut-Leaved Toothwort) on 4-23-20, #690-21.